KhoiNK/image-gallery/README.md

 ```

 ## Build Production
-Out put source will be placed in build folder
+Output source will be placed in build folder
 ```
 npm run build
 or